Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

-Even if $Y$ satisfies the general upper bounds constraint for each object, the ETE reassignment of an OE assignment may not be OE.
-To show this fact, we provide the following example.\footnote{ This example (Example 5) is suggested by Minoru Kitahara, and I am grateful for his contribution.}
+Even if $Y$ satisfies the general upper bounds constraint for each object type, the ETE reassignment of an OE assignment may not be OE.
+To illustrate this fact, we provide the following example.\footnote{ This example (Example 5) is suggested by Minoru Kitahara, and I am grateful for his contribution.}